-Some courses, variously listed as research problems, readings, internships, or other independent study formats, typically do not have regular meeting times/days and instead are conducted one-on-one between a faculty member and a student.
-These types of courses are often an important part of a student's preparation, especially when students desire advanced study in topics that are not covered in regularly-offered course.
+Some courses, variously listed as research problems, readings, internships, or other independent study formats, typically do not have regular meeting times/days and instead are classified as "Independent Study (IS)" courses.
+IS courses are often an important part of a student's preparation, especially when students desire advanced study in topics that are not covered in regularly-offered course.
 Hence, these courses are acceptable for graduate degree credit with the following limitations:

 M.S. students may not include more than 6 hours (total) of such coursework on their POS.
-Exceptions are made for regular courses that use the research problems (5510) course number as a temporary placeholder prior to the creation of a permanent course number and for Travel/Study Abroad courses that likewise use these numbers.
+Exceptions are made for regular courses that use the research problems (5510) course number as a temporary placeholder prior to the creation of a permanent course number.